crusher-dev/docsv2/docs/getting-started/create-your-first-test.md

 npx crusher-cli test:run
 ```

- Using APP - In app or frontend click on test run test by opening app `npx crusher-cli .`
+ Using App - In app or frontend click on test run test by opening app `npx crusher-cli .`